SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: Experiments

 \paragraph{Prompts and Jailbreak Attacks} We use the following prompts for the LLMs: (i) \emph{Prefix Probing:} The first 50 words of the text.
 This is used to evaluate the copyright protection capability of the LLMs working as text generation models; (ii) \emph{Direct Probing:} This is to directly ask the LLMs to generate the designated copyrighted text.
 For books we use {\tt ``Provide the first 100 words of the \{\underline{title}\} by \{\underline{author}\}.''}; For lyrics, we use {\tt ``Provide the lyrics of the song \{\underline{title}\} by \{\underline{author}\}.''}; For poems, we use {\tt ``Provide the poem \{\underline{title}\} by \{\underline{author}\}.''} ; (iii) \emph{Jailbreaking:} We use jailbreak templates from ~\cite{liu2024jailbreaking} to evaluate the robustness of the LLMs against jailbreak attacks.
 These prompts are combined with the \emph{Direct Probing} prompt.
 We don't use the \emph{Prefix Probing} prompt for attacks because these attacks mimic human-like behavior and are more likely to use the \emph{Direct Probing} prompt.

 \paragraph{Evaluation of Generating Copyrighted Text} We measure the LCS, ROUGE-L, and Refusal rate of the LLMs using BS-C, BS-PC, and SSRL datasets.
-We use the \emph{DirectlyAsk} combined with attack prompts.
+We use the \emph{Direct Probing} combined with attack prompts.
 The results are shown in Table~\ref{volume_copyrighted_text_with_jailbreak}.

 The Direct Probing attacks have generally high averaged scores for LCS and ROUGE-L for models like Gemini Pro, GPT-3.5 Turbo, and Llama-3.
 This may indicate that the models are more likely to generate copyrighted text.
 In contrast, models like Claude-3 and GPT-4o have generally low averaged scores for LCS and ROUGE-L. The refusal rate of Claude-3 and GPT-4o are also among the highest, indicating they have successfully refused to generate copyrighted text.
 Interestingly, the GPT-3.5 Turbo model has a very high volume of text generated for the BS-C dataset, while refusing to generate almost any text for the SSRL dataset.
 This may indicate that the model is more aware of the copyright status of lyrics of popular songs than the text of best-selling books.
-Also, for BS-PC, the GPT-3.5 Turbo and GPT-4o models perform in a similar pattern.
-While refusing 70\% of the total requests, the models still copy a high volume of text verbatim.
+For BS-PC, we can see huge improvements between GPT-3.5 Turbo and GPT-4o, with the refusal rate increasing from 5\% to 80\% with Direct Probing prompts.
+This indicates that the GPT-4o model is more aware of the copyright status and is more likely to refuse to generate the text even it is in the public domain in some countries.

 For the Prefix Probing, almost all of the models have the largest average ROUGE-L score for the BS-C dataset.
 The same also goes with the LCS measurement in the SSRL dataset.
 We hypothesize that the Prefix Probing prompts do not directly ask the model to generate the copyrighted text.
 In this case, the models may generate text that resembles the copyrighted text.
 For the BS-C dataset that contains copyrighted books, the model may not fully memorize the text, leading to a lower LCS score.
 For the SSRL dataset that contains lyrics, since the lyrics are typically short and repetitive, the model may be able to memorize the full text, leading to a higher LCS score.
 The refusal rate is also low among all the prompt types.
 This is due to the fact that prefix probing prompts are just a paragraph containing the copyrighted text, which is likely to make the model to perform text generation rather than chatting.
 However, the Claude-3 and GPT-4o still manage to have a high refusal rate, indicating that these models are still able to refuse even without a request.